Contrastive vision-language learning with paraphrasing and negation: Introduction

-\citeauthor{kim2024finetuning} (\citeyear{kim2024finetuning}) highlighted the limitation of CLIP at dealing with linguistic variations such as paraphrasing with their negative impact on tasks that require handling variations of user queries.
+To address CLIP's well-known gap between lexical and semantic alignment, CoN-CLIP \citep{singh2024learn} enhanced contrastive learning by incorporating synthetic hard negatives that seek to explicitly encode negation.
+This approach was motivated by \citealt{yuksekgonul2023bow}, which showed the difficulty of CLIP at handling negation and applied data augmentation, referred to as NegCLIP, to automatically generate negated counterparts and train CLIP to distinguish them from original texts.
+We adopt this strategy as inspiration for learning a more robust representation from examples of negation but also paraphrasing. \citealt{kim2024finetuning} highlighted the limitation of CLIP at dealing with linguistic variations such as paraphrasing and their impact on tasks that require handling variations in user queries.
 They proposed ParaCLIP to address this problem by automatically generating two stages of paraphrasing from web-scale image captions using large language models (LLMs), first to convert captions into plain language and then to rephrase the result with similar vocabulary.
-By finetuning only the text encoder using paraphrases, they achieved substantial improvements on various retrieval tasks in comparison with CLIP.
-We will investigate negation together with paraphrasing.
+By fine-tuning only the text encoder, they achieved substantial improvements on various retrieval tasks in comparison with CLIP.
+In this paper, we investigate negation together with paraphrasing.
 To the best of our knowledge, this is the first paper to study both challenges together.